Modern Conservation

 A Sustainable Vacation

-When you visit Florida, here are some ways you can have a sustainable vacation and help us preserve the beauty of this place we know and love.
+Here are some easy ways to have a sustainable Florida vacation and preserve the beauty of this place for all, including future generations:

-- Bring a reusable water bottle or tumbler.
-Many restaurants, bars, and coffee shops, are happy to fill your reusable beverage container.
-With brands like YETI and Tervis, there are many styles and colors to choose from!
+• Bring a reusable water bottle or tumbler.
+Many restaurants, bars, and coffee shops are happy to fill your reusable beverage container.
+With brands like Stanley, YETI, and Tervis, there are many styles and colors to choose from!

-- Go straw-less.
-Unfortunately, single-use plastics such as straws, cups, and plastic utensils, often end up in our oceans.
+• Go straw-less.
+Single-use plastics such as straws, cups, and plastic utensils often end up in the oceans where they negatively impact the sea life and ecosystem.
 Many waterfront establishments won’t provide a straw unless requested.
 If you must use a straw, try bringing one of the reusable kind.

-- Pack in, pack out.
-Whether beaching, boating, hiking, camping; no matter the activity, clean up your trash when you leave and dispose of it properly.
+• Pack in, pack out.
+Whether beaching, boating, hiking, camping, be sure to clean up your trash when you leave and dispose of it properly.
+As they say: take nothing but photos and leave nothing but foot prints.